Cookie419/intro-to-git/README.md

 -Changing branches
 Type "Git checkout <name of branch You want>.
-You wil see git says "Switched to branch and <name if file that we switched to>."
+You will see git says "Switched to branch and <name if file that we switched to>."

+While on feature branch if you add file5.html itwill show up in logs as added, but once you return to master branch You'll note that file5.html disappears.
+This is because before merge master has no idea what's going on in feature and vise-versa.
+If you move from feature to master file5.html disappears from the explorer box in our vs code IDE.
+Yet once you you return to feature file5.html returns to it's original spot, and when you check log you'll see file5.html.
+Logs while in master will also not show file5.html for the same reason, in master unaware in logs also.

 -Merging a branch